reakain/GBStudio-Plugins/README.md

 Some cursed nonsense needs figure if this will even work

 ### Dialogue Tree Builder
-I built too many dialogue trees.
-Needs finishing
+I built too many dialogue trees, so I made a combo of my standard switches for the sake of saving myself some pain in the visual editor

 ## Resources